Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Once I thought water was rain till I took a trip to outer space and saw Jayesh peeing on the earth.
+Jayesh can make your nightmares come true.
+By roundhouse kicking you.

-Updated on: [21/7/2025]
+Updated on: [22/7/2025]
 <!-- #jokeEnd -->